-In the Road to learn React I want to offer a foundation before you start to dive into the broader React ecosystem.
-It has less tooling and less external state management, but a lot of information around React.
-It explains general concepts, patterns and best practices.
+In the Road to learn React, I offer a foundation before you dive into the broader React ecosystem.
+The concepts will have less tooling and less external state management, but a lot of information about React.
+It explains general concepts, patterns, and best practices in a real world React application.

 The Road to learn React

 Build a Hacker News App along the way.
 No setup configuration.
 No tooling.
 No Redux.
-Plain React in 170+ pages of learning material.
-Pay as you want like 4500+ readers.Get the Book
+Plain React in 200+ pages of learning material.
+Pay what you want like 50.000+ readers.Get the Book

 Does it cover Redux?
-It doesn’t.
-The book should give you a solid foundation before you dive into advanced topics.
-Still the implementation in the book will show you that you don’t need Redux to build an application.
+It doesn’t, so I have written a second book.
+The Road to learn React should give you a solid foundation before you dive into advanced topics.
+The implementation of the sample application in the book will show that you don’t need Redux to build an application in React.
 After you have read the book, you should be able to implement a solid application without Redux.
-You can pre-order my next book to support me: The Road to learn Redux.
+Then you can read my second book, Taming the State in React, to learn Redux.

 Why is the book pay what you want?
 I have put a lot of effort into this and will do so in the future.
 My desire is to reach as many people as possible.
 Everyone should be enabled to learn React.
-Still you could pay - if you can afford it - because it already took me a lot of my time to write and improve the book.
+Still you could pay, if you can afford it.
+In addition, the book attempts to support projects that educate children in the developing world.
+You can have an impact too.

 10. January 2017: